Volodymyr Klynovskyi: Managerial career

-After making several new changes to the line-up following the loss to Toronto Croatia, the Astros tied 2-2 against St. Catharines Wolves to achieve their first point of the season.
-On July 20, 2009 Klynovskyi led the Astros to their first win of the season in 3-2 victory over Trois Rivieres Attak.
-Unfortunately the Astros would continue to struggle with their goal of reaching the final playoff berth with many inconsistent matches.
+After making several new changes to the line-up following the loss to Toronto Croatia, the Astros tied 2–2 against St. Catharines Wolves to achieve their first point of the season.
+On July 20, 2009, Klynovskyi led the Astros to their first win of the season in 3–2 victory over Trois Rivieres Attak.
+The Astros would continue to struggle with their goal of reaching the final playoff berth with many inconsistent matches.
 Klynovskyi was able to lead the Astros to a four-game unbeaten streak which meant that his squad was only three points away of TFC Academy who held the last playoff spot.
 The Astros next match was in Vaughan against the Italia Shooters where they needed a guaranteed win in order to surpass TFC in the standings.
-On September 14, 2009 in their decisive match against the Shooters the home side scored early in the 10' minute on a penalty kick; the Astros held in with a goal from Diego Maradona to tie the match, but unfortunately Italia scored a late winner to end the match with a 2-1 victory over the Astros.
+On September 14, 2009, in their decisive match against the Shooters the home side scored early in the 10' minute on a penalty kick; the Astros held in with a goal from Diego Maradona to tie the match, but Italia scored a late winner to end the match with a 2–1 victory over the Astros.
 Thus eliminating the North York side from contention of reaching the post season.

 In 2010, Klynovskyi was appointed the Milltown FC Reserve team head coach and assistant coach to head coach Rafael Carbajal.
-On May 16, 2010 he temporarily stepped in for Head Coach Carbajal, while he was away with the Canada U-20 Coaching Staff.
+On May 16, 2010, he temporarily stepped in for Head Coach Carbajal, while he was away with the Canada U-20 Coaching Staff.
 Klynovskyi led Milltown to a scoreless draw with the Montreal Impact Academy in the club's first match in club history.